Nathan-sudo-pycharm/NathanSequeiaResume/README.md

 #README
 This is a repository containing my resume created using Bootstrap 5, HTML, CSS, and JavaScript.

-#Contents
+# Contents
 The repository contains the following files:

-index.html: This file contains the HTML code for my resume. style.css: This file contains the CSS code for styling my resume. script.js: This file contains the JavaScript code for implementing some interactive features.
+index.html: This file contains the HTML code for my resume.<br>
+style.css: This file contains the CSS code for styling my resume. script.js: This file contains the JavaScript code for implementing some interactive features.

-#Getting Started
+# Getting Started
 To view my resume, simply open the index.html file in your web browser.